Fabxx/XBMC360/README.md

 # Making application launchers

+NOTE: Until the script generators are ready you'll have to follow this method.
+When the scripts for windows are finished
+      the script generation will be simpler.

 XBMC Supports python, so you can create game/emulator runners with python scripts.

 Install lastes python version on windows/linux, then go into "scripts" folder of XBMC